ksu-cs-textbooks/cis400/content/D-milestones/03-milestone-1/_index.md

 ### Recommendations:

-Unlike future milestones, this milestone should not take very long to complete, provided you follow the steps outlined.
 You'll likely want to come back and revisit the [feature branches]({{<ref "D-milestones/02-feature-branches">}}) as well as this page as you work on future assignments.

 ### Part 1 - Accept the GitHub Assignment and Clone your Repo